|

 The Hill Country town of Taylor, now pretty much a suburb of

-Austin, is well over 100 years old with many points of historical interest..
+Austin, is well over 100 years old with many points of historical interest,

 Wimberley

-An old-fashioned shopping square, restaurants, an outdoor theatre, the Guadalupe River,
+An old-fashioned shopping square, restaurants, an outdoor theatre,

-cabins and cottages all await your enjoyment when you escape to Wimberley.
+cabins and cottages, all await your enjoyment when you escape to Wimberley.
 A

-little village situated within an hour's drive to either Austin or San Antonio.
-Wimberley is conveniently located to many Hill Country attractions.
+quaint village with picturesque views situated within an hour's drive to either Austin or San Antonio.
+Wimberley is conveniently located

 |